ismailer7/trending-repos/readme.md

 the documentation is generated using swagger library

-you can access to the documentation of our End poits from the below url
+you can access to the documentation of our End points from the below url

 ```
 http://localhost:8081/swagger-ui.html